antonsaga/azure-defender-sentinel-lab/day-6-defender-telemetry-xdr/README.md

 ### Execution Outcome

-The Java application successfully launched PowerShell and executed commands at the OS level.
+The Java application successfully launched PowerShell and executed commands on the endpoint.
-However, **no Defender alert or Sentinel incident was generated**.
+However, no Defender alert or Sentinel incident was generated.

 ![Java PowerShell Execution Successful](images/Javapowershellcommandsuccessful.png)